sheryyll/synckit/docs/guides/choosing-variant.md

   priority: 'high'
 })

-// Works offline, persists to IndexedDB
+// ✅ Works: Local storage with IndexedDB
-// No network sync - perfect for local-first
+// ✅ Works: Offline-first, instant writes
+// ✅ Same functionality as Default in v0.1.0
+// 💡 5 KB smaller than Default
 ```

 **When to use:**
-- ✅ You don't need server synchronization
+- ✅ You're 100% sure you'll never need server sync
-- ✅ Local-only data storage is sufficient
+- ✅ Local-only storage is all you need
-- ✅ Want the absolute smallest bundle
+- ✅ Want the absolute smallest bundle (5 KB matters)
 - ✅ Building offline-first without backend

 **When NOT to use:**
-- ❌ You need server sync → Use Default variant
+- ❌ You might need server sync someday → Use Default variant (future-proof)
-- ❌ You need cross-device synchronization → Use Default variant
+- ❌ Not sure about requirements → Use Default variant (only 5 KB larger)

 **Bundle size:** 44 KB (WASM) + ~4 KB (SDK) = **~48 KB total**